Lee Sallows: Recreational mathematics

 In "The lost theorem" published in 1997 he showed that every 3 × 3 magic square is associated with a unique parallelogram on the complex plane, a discovery that had escaped all previous researchers from ancient times down to the present day.
-In 2014 Sallows discovered a previously unnoticed result involving the medians of a triangle.

 A golygon is a polygon containing only right angles, such that adjacent sides exhibit consecutive integer lengths.
 Golygons were invented and named by Sallows and introduced by A.K.
 Dewdney in the Computer Recreations column of the July 1990 issue of Scientific American.

 In 2012 Sallows invented and named self-tiling tile sets—a new generalization of rep-tiles.

+Triangle theorem

+In 2014 Sallows discovered a previously unnoticed result, a way of using the medians to divide any triangle into three smaller triangles, all congruent with one another.
+Repeating the process on each triangle yields triangles similar to the original but a ninth the area.